vCodesItAll/sql-heroes-and-villains/README.md

 SQL Heroes is a social media app that connects Heroes with Abilities to other Heroes and/or Villians.

 ## Usage
+This program is an interactive python shell script.
 - Type 'python src/main.py' in terminal
 - Respond to prompts to:
   1. Add a hero